OutSystems/docs-product/src/develop/troubleshoot/debug/debugger-ui-reference.md

     ![](<images/debug-setup-tab-mobile.png>)

-    In **web applications** you can check the "Open in new browser window" option to also open a browser when starting the debugger.
+    In **Reactive web applications** you can check the "Open in new browser window" option to also open a browser when starting the debugger.
 If the option is unchecked, you will have to enter the application URL in a browser or click on the "Open in Browser" button in Service Studio.

     ![](<images/debug-setup-tab-web.png>)